Keepnet – AI-powered human risk management platform logo

 Chapter 5: Building a Culture of Collective Vigilance

-Using Keepnet’s Security Awareness Training, like bite-sized video quizzes and real-time phishing report buttons, TechFlow made security a daily habit, not an annual chore.
+Using Keepnet's Security Awareness Training platform with bite sized video quizzes and real time phishing report buttons, TechFlow made security a daily habit rather than an annual chore.

 • Zero successful phishing breaches in 10 months.